open-metadata/docs-collate/content/connectors/database/oracle/yaml.md

 - [Lineage](#lineage)
 - [dbt Integration](#dbt-integration)

-{% partial file="/connectors/external-ingestion-deployment.md" /%}
+{% partial file="/v1.5/connectors/external-ingestion-deployment.md" /%}

 ## Requirements

-**Note**: To retrieve metadata from an Oracle database, the python-oracledb library can be utilized, which provides support for versions 12c, 18c, 19c, and 21c.
+**Note**: To retrieve metadata from an Oracle database, we use the `python-oracledb` library, which provides support for versions 12c, 18c, 19c, and 21c.

 To ingest metadata from oracle user must have `CREATE SESSION` privilege for the user.